pr0me/binaryninja-api/docs/dev/workflows.md

 There is an API to interact directly with the Workflow Machine, allowing you to issue commands, query state, and control activity eligibility.

-!!! note
-	This API is only available in **Commercial** and above product editions.

 ### WorkflowMachine CLI Commands

 You can interact with the `WorkflowMachine` using the CLI for debugging purposes: